 On-ramping via stablecoins

-The rise of stablecoins, cryptocurrencies whose value is pegged to a stable asset like the US dollar, has put prolonged pressure on BTC dominance.
+The rise of stablecoins, cryptocurrencies whose price is pegged to a stable asset like the US dollar, has put prolonged pressure on BTC dominance.
 In particular, during a bear market or periods of volatility, stablecoins are frequently utilized to protect crypto investors' cash.

 Stablecoins are great for risk-averse investors who seek to park their money somewhere when market conditions are volatile.
-This allows crypto-native investors to stay within the crypto space without having to exit and pay huge taxes on realized profits.
+This allows crypto-native investors to stay within the crypto space without having to exit and pay taxes on realized profits.